These itineraries are all for Southern Norway – you can find a Northern Norway itinerary here and an itinerary for Northern Norway in winter here!

 ACCOMMODATION

-You can also take a look through this list of Geirangerfjord accommodation and find something that suits your interest and budget.
+You can take a look through this list of Geirangerfjord accommodation and find something that suits your interest and budget.

 Optional extra detour: Ålesund & The Atlantic Road

-At this point you’ll need to head back to Oslo if you only have time for a seven-day road trip, but if you have extra time you could go on to Ålesund, and then even up to Norway’s famous Atlantic Road.
-You can read about things to do in Ålesund and the surrounding area here.
+At this point you’ll need to head back to Oslo if you only have time for a seven-day road trip, but if you have extra time you could go on to Ålesund, and then even up to Norway’s famous Atlantic Road (the one where the road goes over the water in beautiful bends).
+Read my guide to the Atlantic Ocean Road here

 Day 7: Hjelle – Oslo